 That’s a lot of scratch; It’s probably best to just get a license and keep the state off of your back.

-Do you need a license to file a lien?
+Do you need a license to file a mechanics lien in Utah?

 Utah’s mechanics lien law doesn’t explicitly require contractors to carry a license as a condition to file a lien if payment doesn’t come through on a project.
 With that said, it’s never a good idea to contract for work that requires a license if you don’t hold one.